 11 In his influential research.
 David Gilmore suggests that fatherhood demands a movement away from direct expressions of love.
-27 Di support his family, the man has to be distain, away hunting or fighting wars; to be tender, he must be lought enough to fend off enemies.
-To be generous, he must be selfish enough to a mass goods. to be gentle, he must first be strong, even ruthless in confronting enemies; to love he must be agrees; 28 (230).
+"To support his family, the man has to be distant, away hunting or fighting wars: to be tender, he must be tought onequito (fead differences).
+To be generous, he must be suffish enough to amass goods... to be gende, he must first be strong, even ruthless in confronting enemies; 'to love he must be agreessive' (200).

-Diviously, this has been changing over the past few decades and Benson's vision of the family unit is no longer an accurate reflection of (some kinds of) contemporary attitudes, but its applicability to the types of masculinity Marshall posits in her work is.
-I think, difficult to context.
+12 Obviously, this has been changing over the past few decades and Benson's vision of the family unit is no longer an accurate reflection of (some kinds of) contemporary attitudes, but its applicability to the types of masculativit Marshall posits in her work is.
+I think, difficult to contest.